ryssbowh/craft-activity/README.md

 ## Settings

 This plugin has some extensive settings to control the activity you want recorded.
-Lots of events can be ignored (cp, frontend, console, project config), or you can ignore only some log types.
+A rule system allows you to ignore some activity based on its type and the type of request (cp, console, site, yaml config)

 By default the routes logs are ignored (because we can't track their changes), and the "update slugs and uris", "elements are propagated" and "elements are resaved" logs are ignored which should be what you need in most cases.
 Turning on those logs can create lots of useless records as they are triggered by the system.